 Is there a cost to participate in the ELDP?

-Yes, the tuition for the program is $2500.
-This cost covers all program materials, your 360-degree Leadership Behavior Assessment, several individual and group executive coaching sessions throughout the program, and the on-going support of the program leadership.
-Participants will also incur the costs to travel to the four in-person program meetings, scheduled to take place at the Director Policy Conferences, the Mid-Year Conference, the May Congressional Session, the Annual Conference, as well as any other potential site visits or conferences that would support the development plan.
+Yes, the tuition for the program is $6500.
+This cost covers all program materials, your 360-degree Leadership Behavior Assessment, a personality type assessment, individual and group executive coaching sessions throughout the program, and the on-going support of the program leadership.
+Participants will also incur the costs to travel to the five in-person program meetings, scheduled to take place at AZA's Directors' Policy Conferences, Mid-Year Meeting, Annual Conference and a visit to the AZA offices, as well as any other potential site visits or conferences that would support the development plan.
 The registration cost of attending these AZA conferences would only be due if the participant stays additional time to participate in other conference sessions and events.
 Before applying, you will want to talk with your Director to make sure they will support your attendance at these in-person meetings and to discuss the budget for these expenses.

 Are there scholarship dollars available if my institution is unable to support my participation?

 The goal of the application process is to select the most qualified applicants.
-Although we do not have a formal scholarship process in place, the ELDP Executive Selection Committee will assess these situations on a case-by-case basis and determine how to best support an individual that is well supported but may come from an institution that is unable to support the program expense.
+Although we do not have a formal scholarship process in place, the ELDP Selection Committee will assess these situations on a case-by-case basis and determine how to best support an individual who is well-qualified but may come from an institution that is unable to support the program expense.

 How long is this program experience intended to be?

 Participants are considered active in the program for 13 months (January-January) - starting and ending with the Director's policy conference.
 All of the structured components of the program will happen during this year.
-Following the first year, the participants are encouraged to continue their development with a more self-directed approach and may continue to use the tools and resources that have been provided to advance their executive development.
-Program alumni will continue to be invited to virtual conversations and other relevant development opportunities.
+Following the program, the participants are encouraged to continue their development with a more self-directed approach and continue to use the tools and resources that have been provided to advance their executive development.
+Program alumni will continue to be invited to select virtual conversations and other relevant development opportunities.

 Will there be a formal assessment of an individual's performance in the program?

 The performance of an individual during the program will be assessed both formally and informally.
-Ongoing progress will be evaluated on regular basis through meetings with the participant's leader and mentor.
-A combined meeting will take place quarterly to include participant, leader, and mentor to reflect on progress and make agreements on the action plans of the next quarter to address development priorities.
+Ongoing progress will be evaluated on regular basis through meetings with the participant's leader and mentor and feedback surveys provided by AZA.
+A combined meeting should take place quarterly including the participant, leader, and mentor to reflect on progress and make agreements on the action plans of the next quarter to address development priorities.